Krishiv1808/WEBDEV-MINIPROJECT/miniproject/README.md

+# WEBDEV-MINIPROJECT
+Simple HTML CSS JS based static website created as an miniproject for first semester course "WEB DEV" in college.

 # 🌍 Travel Bliss Website

 Travel Bliss is a multi-page responsive travel website that showcases top travel destinations, offers booking functionality, and provides an easy way for users to contact the service.